 This 200-hour module is designed to provide the student with supervised, practical hands-on and observational experiences in the working pharmacy.
 Students will be expected to gain experiences in either a hospital pharmacy or a community (retail) pharmacy.
 Students will gain exposure to "on-the-job" experiences and training in the pharmacy setting and practice of skills, gaining experiences in all aspects of drug preparation, and distribution utilized by participating sites.
-Prerequisite: Completion of Didactic Program - Student must complete all modules prior to externship placement.
+Prerequisite: Completion of Didactic program.
 Lecture Hours: 0 Lab Hours: 0 Other Hours: 200